May 3, 2021

 Dr. Sparks is best remembered as an authority on American history.
 He wrote several books, including The Men Who Made the Nation (1900), and The Story of the United States (two volumes, 1902).
 He was a well-known lecturer in many cities of the United States on topics relating to American history.

 George B. Sparks died on October 19, 1903, at Sparta, Ohio.
 His widow, Rebecca (Hoagland) Sparks, then applied for a widow's pension on November 27, 1903, giving her age at that time as 53.
-An abstract of the pension papers for George B. Sparks appears on page 4698 of the Quarterly.
+An abstract of the pension papers for George B. Sparks appears on page 4698 of the Quarterly, Whole No. 175.

 Also living in the household were Leroy's sister, Lillie May Sparks, age 11, and his sister-in-law, A. C. Holmes, age 19.

 87.x.2.12 Levi C. Sparks was born December 4, 1855, in Bowling Green Township, near Brownsville, in Licking County, Ohio.
 He became a Methodist clergyman.
 His date of birth is found in a "Floral Birthday Book" that belonged to Nora Garnell Shafer who lived in McKean Township in Licking County.
 It is now preserved by the Licking County Genealogical Society in its Heisey Museum.

 Levi C. Sparks married Annie Virginia Sapher on June 24, 1875, in Licking County, Ohio, and when the 1880 census was taken, they were living near Levi's brother, Leroy Sparks, in Perry County, Ohio.
 With them was their son.
 Homer Sparks, age 3.